 - Bring the water, vinegar, salt, sugar and spices to a boil.

-- Pour the boiling pickle liquid into the jars right up to the brim (you don't have to leave as much room as you won't waterbath can them.
+- Pour the bring over the ramps in the jars right up to the brim (you don't have to leave as much room as you won't water bath can them).
+The brine must be boiling hot.

 - Screw the lids on tight, then turn upside down and allow to cool.
 After cooling, the ramps will be shelf stable just like if they were water bath canned.